csail-csg/riscy-OOO/README.md

         $ cd $RISCY_HOME/procs/RV64G_OOO
         $ make build.verilator CORE_NUM=$N -j20

-    The build result will be `$RISCY_HOME/procs/build/RV64G_OOO.core_$N.check_deadlock/verilator/bin/ubuntu.exe`.
+    The build result will be an executable `$RISCY_HOME/procs/build/RV64G_OOO.core_$N.core_SMALL.cache_LARGE.weak.check_deadlock/verilator/bin/ubuntu.exe`.
+    Strings after `core_$N`in the folder name reflects the processor configurations: core size is `SMALL`, cache size is `LARGE`, and the memory model is a weak model.
+    Refer to the [Other build configurations](#other-build-configurations) section for the meaning of these configurations.

-- Run tests in simulation (these are bare metal programs for 1 core).
+- Run tests in simulation.
+These are bare metal programs for 1 cores, so we can just use `$N=1` in the previous step.

         $ make run.verilator TEST=assembly
         $ make run.verilator TEST=benchmarks